Nicolas P. Matheou was born in Athens.

 His large research work has been presented in International and Greek Congresses and has been published in major medical journals.

 He continues his research and publication work, and participates in Ophthalmology Congresses as Speaker, as well as Instructor in Clinical Courses and Surgical Wet Labs.

-He teaches at the School of Medicine at the University of Athens, and is a Fellow at The Histology and Embryology Department.
+He is lecturing undergraduate and postgraduate students at the School of Medicine at the University of Athens, and is a Fellow at The Histology and Embryology Department.

 • Hellenic Ophthalmological Society

 • Hellenic Society of Intraocular Lenses and Refractive Surgery